 Check out this article that gives 3 important divorce definitions that you should know.
-Then, call Randy Gugino for a free consultation.
+Then, call Randy Gugino for a consultation.

 - A Law Guardian is appointed when the parties are unable to decide on Custody or Access of the Children

 - A modern term for this individual is an Attorney for the Children